 Lucky You (2007) Rotten Tomatoes rating 29%

-Lucky you tells the story of a Las Vegas professional poker player (Eric Bana) who meets a nice girl (Drew Barrymore) and has daddy issues with his father (Robert Duvall) who is also a Las Vegas professional poker player.
+Lucky you tells the story of a Las Vegas professional poker player (Eric Bana) who has daddy issues with his father (Robert Duvall) who is also a Las Vegas professional poker player.

-Banner’s character has some high risk, self destructive character traits that he will need to tame to keep his new sweetheart.
+Banner’s character has some high risk, self destructive character traits that he will need to tame to keep his new sweetheart, nice girl Drew Barrymore.
 He ends up at the final table of the world series of poker playing heads up against his father!
 Wow what are the odds hey?
 I mean who would have thought that would happen!

 The film is painfully forced and clichéd and fails all round.
 There is a lot of poker in it but low level stuff meant for mass audiences.
-Oh Robert Downey Jr has a bit part, weird.
+Weirdly Robert Downey Jr has a bit part.

 Runner Runner (2013) Rotten Tomatoes rating 8%